-- A. Structures to Have Access - 1.
-Lots on which new structures are built or to which a structure is relocated must be adjacent to, and have access to, a public street.
+A. Structures to Have Access

+- 1. Lots on which new structures are built or to which a structure is relocated must be adjacent to, and have access to, a public street.
 No residential lot shall be permitted permanent access to more than one public street. - 2.
-Structures shall be placed on lots in a manner that provides safe and convenient access for utility servicing, fire protection, and required off-street parking. - B. Fences, Walls, Hedges & Shrubbery - 1.
-Setbacks.
+Structures shall be placed on lots in a manner that provides safe and convenient access for utility servicing, fire protection, and required off-street parking.

+B. Fences, Walls, Hedges & Shrubbery

+- 1. Setbacks.
 Fences, walls, hedges, and shrubbery may be placed anywhere on a residential lot as long as they comply with the height limitations stated in this subsection; and as long as they are not placed over, or close enough to cause interference to, any under or above ground utilities. - 2.
 Height limitations for fences and walls - a.
-Front property line.
+Front/Road Frontage property line.
 Fences shall not exceed 4 feet in height. - b.
 Side property line.
-Shall be a maximum of 4 feet in height from the front property line to the front façade of the principal structure on the lot; thereafter the maximum height shall be $6\frac{1}{2}$ feet. - c.
+Shall be a maximum of $6\frac{1}{2}$ feet in height up to the front set back line; thereafter the maximum height shall be 4 feet. - c.
 Corner side property line.
-Shall be a maximum of 6 1/2 feet in height and shall meet visibility requirements as set forth in Section 8-2, C. - d.
+Shall be a maximum of 6 1⁄2 feet in height and shall meet visibility requirements as set forth in Section 8-2, C. - d.
 Rear Property Line.
-Shall be 61⁄2 feet. - 3.
+Shall be 61/2 feet. - 3.
 Non-Residential Uses.
 The Planning Commission may allow or require fences, walls, hedges, or shrubbery that are higher than the limitations stated in this subsection.
 In making such a determination, the Planning Commission must find that exceeding the height limitations is necessary due to the type of use, security concerns, or the protection of adjacent properties. - C. Visibility at Intersections within "Sight Triangle"